littlebusters/JSON-to-Layers/README.md

 ## Installation

-Download the plugin zip and unzip.
+Download the plugin zip and unzip and double click the "JSON to Layers.sketchplugin".

 ### for Fireworks